 While 2021 may not end in the same way as 2020, with public health measures in place, many of these trends are fundamental shifts in how the industry works.
 The acceleration towards digital banking and maturing cybersecurity measures will not be reversed in this decade – and nor should it.

-Top financial services trends for 2021
+Top financial services trends

 We’ve highlighted some of the most notable trends over the last 12 months: fast-tracked digitization, virtualization of the workforce, more robust cybersecurity and cost cutting, to name a few.